 4. The "Fondation Ertha Pascal Trouillot” (FONDEPT), in Haiti, 1996, in collaboration with former Haitian Provisional President, Her Excellency, Mme.
 Ertha Pascal Trouillot, dedicated to changing the unequal socio-economic conditions of Haitian women.

 Dr. Rene is the medical director of the Hospital St. Joseph.
-His humanitarian trips have increased in frequency to four times a year and his core team includes his wife Sandra Birdsall-Rene, RN, plus Critty Hymes, MD, Nicole Vincent, MD, Arshi Michael, MD, Carolle Jean-Murat, MD; Anika Michael, MD; Michael Beauford, and many other volunteers.
+His humanitarian trips have increased in frequency to four times a year and his core team includes his wife Sandra Birdsall-Rene, RN, plus Critty Hymes, MD, Nicole Vincent, MD, Arshi Michael, MD, Carolle Jean-Murat, MD; Anika Michael, MD; Michael Beauford, and many other volunteers, which at the last count was over 300.

 © 2004 Health Through